torchbox/wagtail-wordpress-import/README.md

 # Inital setup

-Place your xml files somewhere in your project.
+Place your XML files somewhere on your disk.
 The file can have any name you choose.

 # Import XML